South Bass Trail Area

 So, off we went.
 The little wall looked more like an impromptu ruin (see below) with six antlers laying about.
 We continued down the sloping Coconino, finding rocks piled up in a crucial spot.
 Then, we were on a ledge with a big tree we had seen from our scoping spot.
 There is a huge detached rock here and we wondered if you could chimney down it.
 You can, although only John went down a bit.
 [On the way back, he decided to climb up it for fun.]

 We reached a spot with a deep crack and were stymied for a bit.
 Peering into the crack, I thought I saw some reflected light.
-John went in and found that there was a 90 degree turn that lead to sunshine.
+John went in and found that there was a 90 degree turn that led to sunshine.
 So, I followed.
 The other side of this crack had a wooden pole, with steps cut out, that lead up to a hole where you can pop out on the ledge above.
 That is the proper route and we were right next to it the whole time!
 [See the photo above.]

 Once past this spot, there are loads of petroglyphs here and we stopped to look them over.
 Then, on our way.
 From here, the route was quite straightforward.
 The ledge took us to the next climb down.
 Then, we followed that ledge the opposite direction to what Harvey called the "Moki steps."
 These are indentations in the rock that are good enough to hold your hands and feet in place as you crawl down the rock.
 Then we were on a bench that wrapped around the cliff and took us to the bottom, where we could see that a talus slope would get us the rest of the way to the Esplanade.
 On my first attempt to find this route, from the bottom, I got to within 20 yards of this spot, but didn't see it.
 So it goes.